-With aggressive negotiation mode (see the Negotiation Mode section), the ZyWALL can use the ID types and contents to distinguish between VPN rules.
+With aggressive negotiation mode (see Section 14.8.1 on page 239), the ZyWALL can use the ID types and contents to distinguish between VPN rules.
 Telecommuters can each use a separate VPN rule to simultaneously access a ZyWALL at headquarters.
 They can use different IPSec parameters.
 The local IP addresses (or ranges of addresses) of the rules configured on the ZyWALL at headquarters can overlap.
 The local IP addresses of the rules configured on the telecommuters' IPSec routers should not overlap.